DataBiosphere/terra-workspace-data-service/smoke_test/README.md

 ### --orchestration-host

 Optional - Can be just a domain or a domain and port, similar to CWDS_HOST, but should point to an orchestration backend.
+Omitting this will cause the orchestration tests to be skipped.

 ### --workspace-namespace

 Optional - The namespace of the workspace to be used in the orchestration integration tests.
+Omitting this will cause the orchestration tests to be skipped.
+This should be the namespace of the workspace identified by the WORKSPACE_ID parameter.

 ### --workspace-name

 Optional - The name of the workspace to be used in the orchestration integration tests.
+Omitting this will cause the orchestration tests to be skipped.
+This should be the name of the workspace identified by the WORKSPACE_ID parameter.

 ### Verbosity